· ·

 SOLUTION!

-Problem #4: Stress
+Problem #3: Stress

-Sometimes things don’t go as you have planned.
+Sometimes, things don’t go as you have planned.

-Statistics show that over 30% of babies in the US are born via emergency c-section.
+Statistics show that over 30% of babies in the US are born via emergency C-section.

 The majority of moms feel lost and discouraged after the emergency c-section because they know nothing about breastfeeding after the surgery.

-On top of that, the pain after the cesarean birth could seriously shatter their ability to manage their emotions and cope with physical discomforts which may result in delayed milk production.
+On top of that, the pain after the cesarean birth could seriously shatter their ability to manage their emotions and cope with physical discomforts, which may result in delayed milk production.

 SOLUTION

-Problem #5: The Delayed Production of Breast Milk
+Problem #4: The Delayed Production of Breast Milk

 Milk production is signaled to start when the placenta is delivered…and really, your body doesn’t know if it was delivered vaginally or via c-section.

-However, it is not uncommon to have delayed milk production after a c-section, and it’s actually more likely due to the lack of postpartum care and support for breastfeeding than anything.
+However, it is not uncommon to have delayed milk production after a c-section, and it’s more likely due to the lack of postpartum care and support for breastfeeding than anything.

 However, there are plenty of mothers who have had c-sections, and they had no delay in milk production.
 Again – education and support can make a big difference.